poemm/testnet/c_cpp_guide.md

 ../binaryen/build/bin/wasm-dis main_ewasmified.wasm > main_ewasmified.wat
 ```

-`main_ewasmified.wat` is an ewasm contract.
+`main_ewasmified.wat` is an ewasm contract in text format.
 See other notes for how to deploy it.
 Happy hacking!

 ## Advanced